mjdamgaard/UP-Web-Project/new_readme_draft.md

 A platform does not need to be built as a user-programmable platform from the ground up.
 Existing platforms can also adopt the same technology.

 Open-source platforms such as Mastodon, and the Fediverse at large, could thus adopt the technology by introducing user-programmable instances.
-And BlueSky and the ATmosphere at large could adopt the technology by introducing user-programmable AppViews.
+The same goes for BlueSky and the ATmosphere at large, which could adopt the technology by introducing user-programmable AppViews.

 The benefits of doing this is the same as described above, which is to allow developers to collaborate on improving the platforms more quickly and freely, without having to bear the costs of starting new servers in order to share their prototypes and host their applications.
+And it means that these platforms can get a wider and more decentralized variety of choices, without at causing the trust and the safety on the platforms to become more diluted in the process.

+It is also even possible for closed-source platforms to adopt the technology to some extend, opening up parts of their platform for the users to extend and modify themselves.[^2]

+[^2]: This would of course require isolation between the original and the user-programmable part of the platform.
+And if the platform wants its user-programmed modules to be able to interact with the original data structure of the platform, it thus ought to use a mock-up of their data, and require the user-programmable modules to be manually approved before they get to access the real data structure.